 I finally saw KNIGHT AND DAY (2010), mainly because I learned it was directed by James Mangold, who's been slowly losing artistic weight since his groundbreaking HEAVY (1995) but is still an auteur (I loved HEAVY) who could possibly add a few layers of fatty subtext to even a rote 'rom-com/action' hybrid film.
 And while it's bad, as expected, it's not as horrible as the similar THE TOURIST (my review here), or Jonathan Demme's TRUTH ABOUT CHARLIE (2002).
 I hate to say this, but Cruise saves it as a variation of his MISSION IMPOSSIBLE series, like he was just in the process of choosing to accept a mission when some hottie wiggled into the room and self-destructed his train of thought.
 Trouble is, I just can't see that hottie being Cameron Diaz, not anymore.
 So his train of thought is never quite destructed.
-He accepts his new assignment of pretending she's hot.
-And it nearly kills him.
+He accepts his new assignment of pretending she's still hot - And it nearly kills him.

 Tom Cruise used to annoy me but as I lose faculties to the old devil of age I've come to respect his amped-up vaguely nonhuman HE who must be obeyed agelessness.
 For KNIGHT however his momentum-addiction becomes a problem: he can't tolerate either being rude to, or slowed down by, Cameron's dopey boy-chaser.
 When the bullets start flying and she keeps getting in the way of his firing line he just drugs her.
 BOOM!
 She wakes up in paradise, or her apartment, or a helicopter.
 Was it all a dream?
 How convenient!
 What a way to travel and to wallpaper over plot holes!
 Go to sleep in the middle of a gunfight and wake up in a hammock on a private beach where Tom Cruise is cracking your cocoanuts and preparing the marital hut.
 Guys like me meanwhile can barely get it together to look at travel sites without having a panic attack but here's the thing: we won't drug you, unless you ask, and anyway we're all out of roofies, because we ate them already, ourselves, alone, and because we know that drugging your date as a way to shut her up is as wrong as it is for any other reason.
 Yet here it is, the weird subtext angle of ick in KNIGHT AND DAY, the roofie-slipping.

 "Gentlemen, I address you not as judge and jury, but as a fellow American male.
 The crime that you have just seen Harold Lampson commit in his imagination I have been accused of committing in reality.
 Too long has the American man allowed himself to be bullied, coddled, and mothered, and tyrannized, and in general meant to feel like a feeble-minded idiot by the female of the species.
 Do you realize the power that you have in your hand here today?
 If one man - just one man - can stick his wife in the goop from the gloppitta-gloppitta machine, and get away with it!
 Whoa-ho-ho, boy, we've got it made.
 We have got it made.
 All of us."The trick of course through which to avoid murder trials like this is to not let women get the upper hand in any movie scripted by George Axelrod in the first place, and that requires a certain danger and unpredictability in your actions.
 Girls love a mysterious bad boy, and if you're mysterious enough you don't have to be bad, just seem bad.
 For example, if she wants you to cut the grass, go out drinking.
 If she wants you to go out drinking, cut the grass.
 If she wants to know where you are at all times, then leave telltale signs your having an affair in such a way as to make her crazier and crazier so she bursts in on you doing something innocent, in front of witnesses.
-Collect matchboxes from strange clubs and leave them in your coat pocket for her to find; keep a locked drawer in your desk and when she pries it open there's a single envelope, and in it is a single note that read "Dear (Wife's name) you should be ashamed of yourself."
-Then hide a single woman's earring under the bed in a slipper, or a splash of perfume on a crushed Kleenex in the bathroom trash can.
+Collect matchboxes from strange clubs and leave them in your coat pocket for her to find; keep a locked drawer in your desk and when she pries it open there's a single envelope, and in it is a single note that reads "honey, you should be ashamed of yourself."
+Hide a single woman's earring under the bed in a slipper, a splash of perfume on a crushed Kleenex in the bathroom trash can.
 Write down the things you left lying around in a hidden notebook you can pull out when she confronts you, to prove you were setting her up.
 Sounds devious but you're doing her a favor.
 If she's paranoid and you don't supply her with clues and evidence trails to occupy her time you're not doing her any favors.
 Believe me, I know....

-Perhaps the best thing you can do is to just relish the squabbles; a lot of women just need to sharpen their claws, to punch at you and scream and yell and enact the archetypal tug of war that is one man and one woman tied together like cats on a clothes line (gay marriage has its own, different archetypal chronology).
+Perhaps the best thing you can do is to just relish the squabbling.
+A lot of women just need to sharpen their claws, to punch at you and scream and yell and enact the archetypal tug of war that is one man and one woman tied together like cats on a clothes line (gay marriage has its own, different archetypal chronology).
 Woman, capital W, will never be satisfied for longer than a few days with any of Man's attempts to appease her: furs, jewels, bridges, water works, steel mills, circuses --none of it has ever worked permanently.
 If he lets her pick out all his clothes she'll lose all respect for him; if he dresses himself she'll wince in embarrassment.
 The truth is, she's testing your mettle; she wants to fight.
 It doesn't matter over what.
 She just wants to know you're stronger than her, or at least as strong, so she can relax and not feel she has to be the dominant one in your pack, to use Dog Whisperer parlance.
 Many men make the mistake of trying to appease Woman's wrath, to supplicate, to do anything she asks, but such spineless behavior in their men is what makes wives into nags, which they resent you for, and they should.